marbl/canu/documentation/source/tutorial.rst

 AAGT, has a canonical kmer AAGT.
 Kmer CTTA, reverse-complement TAAG, has canonical kmer CTTA.

 A 'distinct' kmer is the kmer sequence with no count associated with it.
 A 'total' kmer (for lack of a better term) is the kmer with its count.
-The sequence CGTTTTTTTCGTCG has (forward) 12 'total' 4-mers and 7 'distinct' kmers.
+The sequence TCGTTTTTTTCGTCG has 12 'total' 4-mers and 8 'distinct' kmers.

 ::